FrTony92/elk_docker/README.md

-## ELK full stack on docker-compose
+# ELK full stack on docker-compose

+## Docker checks

 Check docker configuration in case of proxy